 In the refrigerator

-Transfer the pesto to a clean glass jar and cover it with a thin layer of extra virgin olive oil to protect it from air.
+Transfer the pesto to a clean glass jar and cover it with a thin layer of extra virgin olive oil to protect it from the air.

-Close tightly and store in the refrigerator for up to 5 days.
+Seal tightly and store in the refrigerator for up to 5 days.

 Each time you take some out, use only clean, dry utensils to avoid contamination.